 - All Windows platforms starting with Windows 2000 are supported. - Zope 2.12 or later needs to be installed and working.
-If you use Plone 4 or later, you will already have this installed. - Python 2.5 or later needs to be installed and working.
-You normally have Python already installed if you are using Zope 2.12 or later, - The Windows version of the mxODBC Zope DA uses the Windows ODBC manager as ODBC manager, so you have to configure your ODBC data sources using its GUI interface which is available through the system settings folder. - You should setup at least one configured and running ODBC data source for testing purposes.
+If you use Plone 4.0 or later, you will already have this installed. - Python 2.6 or 2.7 needs to be installed and working.
+You normally have Python already installed if you are using Zope 2.12/Plone 4.0 or later, - The Windows version of the mxODBC Zope DA uses the Windows ODBC manager as ODBC manager, so you have to configure your ODBC data sources using its GUI interface which is available through the system settings folder. - You should setup at least one configured and running ODBC data source for testing purposes.